espressomd/espresso/doc/sphinx/run.rst

 Since the Reaction Ensemble acceptance transition probability can be derived from the grand canonical acceptance transition probability we can use the reaction ensemble to implement grand canonical simulation moves.
-This is done via adding reactions that only have educts (for the deletion of particles) or only have products (for the creation of particles).
+This is done via adding reactions that only have reactants (for the deletion of particles) or only have products (for the creation of particles).
 There exists a one to one mapping of the expressions in the grand canonical transition probabilities and the expressions in the